withabubaker/Niagara-MostWanted-WebScraping-Tableau/README.md

 ## Files:

-- ***ETL_Pipeline.py***: contains the codes for defining the variables and calling the ETL pipeline functions,
+- ***ETL_Pipeline.py***: Contains the code for defining the variables and calling the ETL pipeline functions.
-- ***helpers.py***: contains the main functions for extracting, cleaning, and loading the data
+- ***helpers.py***: Contains the main functions for extracting, cleaning, and loading the data.
-- ***requirements.txt***: contains the required libraries and packages
+- ***requirements.txt***: Lists the required libraries and packages.

 ## Tableau Dashboard

-Here is the link to the Tableau [Dashboard](https://public.tableau.com/app/profile/mohammed.abubaker/viz/MayCrimeReport/Dashboard1)
+Here is the link to the Tableau [dashboard](https://public.tableau.com/app/profile/mohammed.abubaker/viz/MayCrimeReport/Dashboard1).